The 5th Wave (series): The Infinite Sea

-The book was noted for its dark appeal, and was released to the same good reception as its predecessor.
+The book was noted for its dark appeal and was released to the same good reception as its predecessor.

 The Last Star

 The Last Star, the third and final book in The 5th Wave series, was released on May 24, 2016.

 The Fifth Wave is still commencing, or so the characters believe.
-Ringer and Evan know that once Vosch and the other few Others are withdrawn from the surface, the Mothership will drop massive bombs on the surface to obliterate any trace of humanity left on Earth.
+Ringer and Evan know that once Vosch and the few Others are withdrawn from the surface, the Mothership will drop massive bombs to obliterate any trace of humanity.
 Cassie and Squad 53 settle in the dead Silencer Grace's former home.
 Ringer returns to Vosch knowing that he will kill Ben Parish and the rest of Squad 53 if she does not kill the persistently rebellious Evan Walker for him.
 She takes a helicopter to the town that the squad stationed themselves in and is attacked by a Silencer.
 She is met by Ben after the Silencer is killed, and the two head to the house.
 Ringer immediately attempts to kill Evan, but they are interrupted by an incoming helicopter.
 Evan realizes why Ringer intended to kill him and he submits and is taken.

-The group devises a plan to not only save Evan but to end the Others permanently.
+The group devises a plan to save Evan and defeat the Others permanently.
 Cassie and Ringer infiltrate the base via a hijacked helicopter.
 Ringer detonates several bombs to incite chaos on the base, and, after many complications, they reach the command center of the base.
 Ben, having stayed behind to protect Sam and Megan, is attacked by a patrol and the three are taken back to the base.
-Cassie and Ringer attempt to find Evan's data on the CPU to locate him, though they do not know how to sift through each cell individually, and so Cassie downloads the data of every logged person to her own head to find it.
-She learns everything there is to know about anything who was ever downloaded in the CPU, and she learns the codes and layout of the base.
+Cassie and Ringer attempt to find Evan's data on the CPU to locate him, though they do not know how to sift through each cell individually, and so Cassie downloads the data of every logged person to her own head to find it, subsequently learning the codes and layout of the base.
 Evan arrives, now completely devoid of humanity at the hands of the twelfth system.
-He fights Ringer and disables her easily.
-However, he walks into a trap when Cassie drops a live electric cable on the wet surface beneath him (as a result of the sprinkler system).
+He fights Ringer and disables her easily, however, he's defeated by a live wire from Cassie.
 Ringer wakes up to see Vosch, who has become attached to her and wishes to bring her with him in his extraction pod.
 The conversation is only a decoy from Ringer, allowing Cassie to shoot and kill him from behind.
 Cassie then uses the knowledge she gained to open Vosch's escape pod and she ascends into the sky.
-Ringer gets ahold of a device from Vosch that will electrocute any soldier with a tracking implant in them.
-Without much else of a choice, she activates it.
+Ringer takes a device from Vosch that will electrocute any soldier with a tracking implant in them, and activates it.
 Ben, Sam, and Megan dive out of their helicopter as the soldiers and pilot die, and they realize Cassie and Ringer must still be alive.